Home / Ski Travel / Ski Travel Apps & Tools / Best Ski Apps: Track Runs, Snow Reports & Resort Guides

 Carv

-Carv is one of the most innovative ski apps available, transforming your smartphone into a digital ski coach.
-Unlike standard tracking apps, Carv pairs with a set of smart boot inserts that measure pressure, balance, and motion in real time.
-This unique hardware-software combination provides personalised feedback designed to improve technique.
+Carv is one of the most advanced ski apps available, turning your smartphone into a real-time digital ski coach.
+Unlike traditional tracking apps, it works alongside a set of smart boot inserts that measure pressure, balance, and movement, giving you detailed feedback designed to improve your technique.

 Carv Digital Ski Coach